AdamHarries/clearairturbulence.co.uk/about.markdown

 In an effort to avoid a complete mental breakdown and screaming at people over the internet, I though it might be worth trying to write down some of my thoughts in a blog-like structure, readable by anyone.
 Although my identity is perfectly discoverable (a quick `whois` would suffice), I'm purposefully not splashing it on this page or any other in order to give myself as much editorial freedom as possible.

+## The name

+I enjoy Ian M Bank's books, and particularly the names of the ships in the culture series.
+I picked the name of one ship in particular as the name of this site as a) the domain was available, and b) it felt nice on the tongue.

 ## Swing dancing